Orit Wolf

+Orit Wolf (אורית וולף; born 8 October 1974 in Tel Aviv) is an Israeli pianist, composer, poet and lecturer.

 Education

 Starting at the age of six, Orit Wolf studied piano with Hanna Shalgi.
 At the age of 16, she graduated from Thelma Yelin High School for the Arts and studied with Alexander Volkov.
 She then began her academic studies at the Tel Aviv University under the direction of Arie Vardi.
 She also studied music composition and improvisation with Andre Hajdu while attending masterclasses given by Leon Fleisher, Claude Frank, Menachem Pressler, Gyorge Shebok, Gilbert Kalish and Peter Serkin.

 In 1991, Wolf attended the Boston University Tanglewood Institute and then received a full Dean's scholarship to Boston University.
 She graduated from Boston University summa cum laude in piano performance under Benjamin Pasternack and Composer Lukas Foss.

-Wolf received a post-graduate degree and her Masters from the Royal Academy of Music in 1998 under the direction of Christopher Elton.
+Wolf received a post-graduate degree and her master's from the Royal Academy of Music in 1998 under the direction of Christopher Elton.
 She was also studying with Maria Curcio.

 In 2007, Wolf earned a Ph.D under the President Scholarships from Bar-Ilan University in Musicology.
 Her thesis title was "Beethoven as Heard by the Romantics: A Study of Romantic Style Cadenzas Composed to Beethoven's Fourth Piano Concerto".
 Her tutor was Judit Frygiesi.

 Performances and distinctions

 At the age of 11, Wolf was invited to perform in Germany and Belgium on behalf of the Israel Broadcasting Authority.
-At the age of 14, she recorded fa number of performances or Kol Ha-Musica, an Israeli classical music radio station, including own compositions.
+From age of 14, she has recorded played live concerts and performances for Kol Ha-Musica, an Israeli classical music radio station, including her own compositions.
+She is a recipient of the America Israel Cultural Foundations Scholarships (1984-1990) and won the best contemporary music performance by the Israel Council for Culture with Menachen Zur's Circle of Times piece.

-Wolf has performed as a soloist and with various orchestras including the Israel Chamber Orchestra, Jerusalem Symphony Orchestra, Rishon LeZion Symphony, Braslaw Philharmonic, Royal Academy Symphony Orchestra and the English Chamber Orchestra.
-She has played at the Tanglewood Music Festival and Israel Festival, East West Festival (Netherlands) and the Upper Galilee Music Festival.
-She has played in concert halls such as the Wigmore Hall, St. Martin Hall (London), Boston Symphony Hall, the Concertgebouw (Amsterdam) and the Alte Oper (Frankfurt).
+Wolf has performed as a soloist and with various orchestras including the Israel Philharmonic Orchestra, Israel Chamber Orchestra, Jerusalem Symphony Orchestra, Rishon LeZion Symphony, Beer Sheva Symphony, Ra'anana Sinfonet, Wraslaw Philharmonic, Royal Academy Symphony Orchestra and the English Chamber Orchestra.
+She has played at the Tanglewood Music Festival and Israel Festival, Jerusalem Pianos Festival, East & West Festival (Netherlands) and the Upper Galilee Music Festival.
+She has played in concert halls such as the Wigmore Hall, St. Martin in the Fields Hall (London), Boston Symphony Hall, the Concertgebouw (Amsterdam) Tsai Performance Center (Boston) and the Alte Oper (Frankfurt).